KPZ equation from ASEP plus general speed-change drift: Homogenization tools

 The second line follows from the first line and from { $\mathscr{L}^{\mathbb{L}}_{N}=\mathscr{L}^{\mathrm{free},\mathbb{L}}_{N}+\mathscr{L}^{\mathfrak{d},\mathbb{L}}_{N,\mathrm{A}}$} (see the display before Proposition \ref{prop:kv} and the display after Proposition \ref{prop:kv}).
 We now claim that for any $\delta>0$, we have

-Assuming these bounds are true, Proposition \ref{prop:kv} would follow immediately by the previous two displays.
+Assuming these bounds are true, Proposition \ref{prop:kv} would follow by the previous two displays.
 Thus, it suffices to prove each of \eqref{eq:kv1a}-\eqref{eq:kv1c}.
 We start with \eqref{eq:kv1a}.
-We claim that for any $\e>0$, we have
+We claim that for some $C=\mathrm{O}(1)$ and any $\e>0$, we have